turingschool/backend-curriculum-site/module4/projects/quantified-self/quantified-self.md

 1. If I'm disconnected from the internet, I can continue to use the application.
 1. When I make a change while disconnected from the internet, that change will be uploaded to the server when I reconnect
-2. If I make a change one computer, those changes should propagate to any other clients through the server
+2. If I make a change on one computer, those changes should propagate to any other clients through the server.
+You do not need realtime functionality.
+These changes can occur after a refresh.

 You will probably need to use a concept called `service workers`